Every construction business exists because of 1 thing.

 And revenue is the result of a powerful sales process and proven marketing tactics.

-So here are 20 battle-tested ways to market a construction business that can eventually lead you to more projects, more revenue, and more success for your construction company.
+So here are 20 battle-tested ways to market a construction business that will lead you to more success for your construction company.

-1. Craft a Message to Deliver to Your Target Audience Where They Are
+1. Craft a Direct Message to Your Ideal Client

-To start, it’s critical to understand who your target audience is and how to craft an overall message that will reach them.
+To start, it’s important to understand who your target audience is and how to craft an overall message that will reach them.

 Let’s chop it up into 3 steps: